Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 What is a Jira Dashboard Gadget?

-Pie charts, an average age scorecard, gauge, heat map, table, burnup or burndown charts, days remaining in the sprint counter, and an activity stream display are all examples of gadgets you could put together on a dashboard.
+Pie charts, an average age scorecard, gauge, heat map, table, burnup or burndown charts, days remaining in the sprint counter, and an activity stream display are all gadgets you could put together on a dashboard.

 Where Can You Find More Jira Dashboard Gadgets?